 Together, these four trends have had enormous impact on the way we perceive death now.
 The result is that, as a people, we've forgotten the lessons, gifts, and wisdom that come only from a lifetime of seeing, smelling, touching, celebrating, supporting, and grieving the people we love and receiving these gifts when it's our turn.

-To paraphrase Stephen Jenkinson, we have massive technological sophistication for managing Death and a serious poverty for knowing dying, so that at the end of our lives we often find a hole, a crater, where our life and our skill of living should have been.
+To paraphrase Stephen Jenkinson, we have massive technological sophistication for managing illness and death and a serious poverty for knowing dying, so that at the end of our lives we often find a hole where our skills should have grown.